Celina Cunanan, MSN, APRN-CNM

 Ms. Cunanan serves on the executive board for First Year Cleveland, our region’s civic and community collaborative to address infant mortality, where she has co-chaired both the Centering Pregnancy Coalition and Community Action Council.
 She has presented locally and all over the country regarding the importance of health care systems understanding the roles of racism and bias in maternal and child outcomes.

 Ms. Cunanan previously served as president of the Northeast Ohio chapter of the American College of Nurse-Midwives (ACNM) and as an elected member of the ACNM Nominating Committee.
 For her leadership and expertise in the field of midwifery, Ms. Cunanan was inducted as a Fellow in the American College of Nurse-Midwives in 2019.
-Ms. Cunanan serves on the Ohio Pregnancy Associated Mortality Review Committee, and was appointed to the Ohio Minority Health Commission by Governor Mike DeWine in 2020.
+Ms. Cunanan serves on the Ohio Pregnancy Associated Mortality Review Committee, and is Vice Chair of the Ohio Minority Health Commission, which she was appointed to by Governor Mike DeWine in 2020.

-Ms. Cunanan was recently recognized by the Cleveland Business Journal as a 2022 Woman of Influence and by Crain’s Cleveland Business as a 2022 Notable Executive in Diversity, Equity and Inclusion.
+Ms. Cunanan was recently recognized by Becker’s Healthcare as one of “86 Hospital and Health System Diversity, Equity and Inclusion Officers to Know” in 2023, by the Cleveland Business Journal as a 2022 Woman of Influence and by Crain’s Cleveland Business as a 2022 Notable Executive in Diversity, Equity and Inclusion.

 Ms. Cunanan earned her BA degree as a dual major in Health & Society and Psychology from the University of Rochester in 1994, her BSN from St. Louis University in 1998, and her MSN in Nurse-Midwifery from Case Western Reserve University (CWRU) in 2000.
 She earned her Women’s Leadership Certificate (2018) and Coaching Certificate (2021) from CWRU Weatherhead School of Management, and her DEI Certificate from Northwestern University in 2022.